ibm-cloud-docs/maximo-application-suite/plan.md

 If you do not already have your {{site.data.keyword.prodname_imas_short}} license key file, you can create and download it in the {{site.data.keyword.cloud_notm}} License Key Center.

 For more information, see [how to request specific license keys for IBM software products](https://www.ibm.com/support/pages/ibm-support-licensing-start-page){: external}.

-### {{site.data.keyword.prodname_imas_short}} license ID
-{: #maslicid}

-A unique 12-character hexadecimal value in the first line of your {{site.data.keyword.prodname_imas_short}} license key file.
-For example, `SERVER sls-rlks-0.rlks 0242ac110002 27000`, where the 12-character hexadecimal value is `0242ac110002`.

-You can use a Secrets Manager to add the license key.

 ### {{site.data.keyword.cloud_notm}} API Key
 {: #cloudapikey}